tinggalklik/balevine.github.io/_posts/2013-03-05-Something-Funny.md

 This is an example of a recent post.

 {{ excerpt_seperator }}
 And here we have the conclusion.
-Not to exciting.
+Not too exciting.